Biological Optimizer: Ways To BiOptimize Your Brain

 - Lion’s Mane

 The brain is an organ made up of 60% fats.
-It stands to reason, it needs to be fed high-quality fats in the optimal quantities to operate at its best.
-As a general rule of thumb, 2 grams to 10 grams a day of EFA/DHA blend is a good protocol.
+It stands to reason it needs to be fed high-quality fats in optimal quantities to operate at its best.
+As a general rule of thumb, 2 to 10 grams a day of EFA/DHA blend is a good protocol.

-If you struggle with brain fog, low drive, difficulty concentrating, slow memory recall, lack of energy, or even feel blue, or constantly worried … Nootopia will be the ace up your sleeve.
+If you struggle with brain fog, low drive, difficulty concentrating, slow memory recall, lack of energy, or even feeling blue or constantly worried … Nootopia will be the ace up your sleeve.
 It’s a total game-changer.
-To learn more go to www.nootopia.com
+To learn more, go to www.nootopia.com